 We spoke to nineteen patients in all and on the whole received very positive feedback about the caring and responsive behaviour of staff.
 Most of the negative comments we received were about changes to appointments or the unreliability of the ambulance transport service.

 We were very impressed with how well St George’s staff have responded to the challenge of maintaining the quality of patient care in the face of recent changes.
-Our report and recommendations, along with the Hospital's response to our findings, are attached below.

 Our visit to Ward 2 at Springfield Hospital was part of a series of Enter and View visits to inpatient wards at South West London and St George's Mental Health NHS Trust.
 We visited the ward twice as our findings on the first visit were inconclusive, and spoke to 11 patients as well as to their friends and relatives.